pradyunsg/dotfiles/sh-common/prompt/DESIGN.md

 Prompts which use the same code should move the common code into a `[prefix]-common` folder and rename themselves to `[prefix]-[name]`.
 This groups similar prompts by folder name and makes the similarity more visible.

 ### Prompt configuration
 If the prompt is configurable, it should contain a `config.sh` file with sane defaults.
 This file should be sourced from `prompt.sh`.
+The configuration should be overridden in a "prompt-override.<shell>rc" in the shell-specific locations.